MrD2ve/drf-starter-pack/README.md

 ```

 📧 Contact
-For any questions or collaboration inquiries, feel free to reach out at [juramurodovulugbek@gmail.com].
+For any questions or collaboration inquiries, feel free to reach out at my [email] (juramurodovulugbek@gmail.com).

 📄 License
 This project is licensed under the MIT License.